 If you received unemployment benefits through a SUB plan, those benefits should be included on your W-2 as regular wages.
 If you receive unemployment benefits through a private fund which you pay into (similar to a SUB though not through your employer) you only have to pay taxes on the amount you received over your contributions and you report that income on Form 1040.

 Although they administer the uninsurance program, not all states require taxes to be paid on uninsurance benefits.
-Nine states don’t require taxes to be paid on wages, so if you live in Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington or Wyoming, you’re in luck.
-California, New Jersey, Oregon, Pennsylvania and Virginia don’t collect taxes on unemployment benefits at all, and Indiana and Wisconsin only tax part of the benefit amount.
+Nine states don’t require taxes to be paid through wages, so if you live in Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington

 If you live in one of the remaining 34 states, you must include your unemployment benefits in your taxable income amount, just as you did for your federal tax return.